Northern Athabasca Basin

 The Beaverlodge District

 The Beaverlodge camp was Canada's first uranium producer — generating 70.25 million pounds of U₃O₈ between 1950 and 1982 at an average grade of 0.23%.
-Xcite's six properties cover 5,905 hectares across this proven district, which has seen limited modern exploration since the early 1990s.
+Xcite's five properties cover 12,310 hectares across this proven district, which has seen limited modern exploration since the early 1990s.

 Since the early 90s, limited exploration has been conducted in the Beaverlodge area.
-Modern geophysics, improved geological understanding, and new discovery models represent a compelling re-discovery opportunity.
+Modern geophysics, improved geological understanding, and new discovery models present an opportunity for further exploration.

 Key Uranium Deposit Indicators Present